 yarn add typescript @types/node @types/react @types/react-dom @types/jest

 And then manually rename files accordingly.
-The beauty of Create React App command is that you don’t have to worry about creating the tsconfig.json file (which contains all the initial settings for the language), it will be generated automatically with the default code.
+The beauty of the Create React App command is that you don’t have to worry about creating the tsconfig.json file (which contains all the initial settings for the language), it will be generated automatically with the default code.

-This is how you can create react app with typescript so try to use the same process and implement it in your project.
+This is how you can create a react app with typescript so try to use the same process and implement it in your project.

-How the compilation works with TypeScript?
+How does the compilation work with TypeScript?

 It’s important to understand how the TypeScript compiler works behind the scenes with React to run your code and display it in your browser.

 For that, it checks the tsconfig.json file in your project root folder where all the necessary instructions are laid.
-It loads those settings in order to build your project code.
+It loads those settings to build your project code.
 A typical config file would look like this:

 {